How Bradley Cooper and Irina Shayk's Enviably Friendly Parenting Arrangement Really Works - E! Online

 Some relationships aren't built to last, but having kids together is forever.

-And that was never in doubt for Bradley Cooper and Irina Shayk, who ended their romance almost three years ago but remain partners in close to every other sense of the word.
+And that was never in doubt for Bradley Cooper and Irina Shayk, who ended their romance in 2019 but remain close partners in parenting for their 6-year-old daughter, Lea.

-"They have a very friendly relationship," a source tells E!
-News of the exes, who welcomed daughter Lea de Seine Shayk Cooper in March 2017.
-And they have their routine down to a science, Cooper and Shayk living just blocks away from each other in New York and regularly going on outings as a family of three.
+"They have a very friendly relationship," a source told E!
+News of the exes last year.

+Fast-forward to this summer and that assessment remains true, Shayk sharing a photo of Cooper chillin' in a kayak from their recent vacation together, which is getting to be an annual tradition.

+And when they're home, living just blocks away from each other in New York, they have their routine down to a science.

-"It's not tense at all," the source adds, sharing that the actor and the model do most of the dropping off and picking up at each other's homes themselves, no go-between necessary.
+"It's not tense at all," the source said, sharing that the pair do most of the dropping off and picking up at each other's homes themselves, no go-between necessary.
 "It's always extremely cordial."

-None of which is surprising at this point, an insider having told E!
-News right after they broke up in 2019 that their No. 1 priority was keeping things amicable for Lea.
+None of which is surprising, an insider having told E!
+News right after they broke up that their No. 1 priority was keeping things amicable for Lea.
 "They hope to be able to do things together as a family and will raise her with both parents being very active and involved in her life together," the source shared.

 Another source told E!
 News in March 2020 that Cooper and Shayk had both been working and traveling a lot, but they "have a good system in place for Lea and they take turns with her.
 They also come together as a family and do things when they can.
 They communicate a lot and are good friends."